NZ-Liam-Zhong/Monte_Carlo_Methods_Learning_Notes/README.md

 # Monte_Carlo_Methods_Learning_Notes
-Monte Carlo Methods Learning Notes
+1.[PPT by Arizona University](https://math.arizona.edu/~tgk/mc/) Slides about the methods about the Monte Carlo Methods